WHO: The THF Youth Preparedness Program

-WHAT: Preparedness for kids, children and parents for natural disasters & emergencies.
+WHAT: Preparing children and parents for natural disasters & emergencies.

 WHERE: Orleans Parish Elementary Schools & Beyond